 top of page

-NASW-VA is the Virginia Chapter of The National Associational of Social Workers, headquartered in Washington, DC, is the largest membership organization or professional social workers in the world, with more than 120,000 members.
-Located in Richmond, Virginia, the Virginia Chapter (NASW-VA) is the top provider of social work professional development in the Commonwealth, as well as a nonprofit association that advocates for professional practices and social justice in the interest of thousands of social workers and their clients.
+NASW-VA is the Virginia Chapter of The National Association of Social Workers, headquartered in Washington, DC, and is the largest membership organization for professional social workers in the world, with more than 120,000 members.
+Located in Richmond, Virginia, the Virginia Chapter (NASW-VA) is the top provider of social work professional development in the Commonwealth and a nonprofit association that advocates for professional practices and social justice in the interest of thousands of social workers and their clients.

-As a membership association, NASW offers membership benefits on the national and chapter level.
-As an NASW Virginia member, you have access to Special Interested Groups (SIG's), and the chance to submit your own group topic.
-If you'd like to have your voice heard on our website, also consider submitting a "voices from the field" form or email your story to marketing.naswva@socialworkers.org.
+As a membership association, NASW offers membership benefits at the chapter and national levels.
+As an NASW Virginia member, you have access to Special Interested Groups (SIGs).
+If you'd like to have your voice heard on our website, please also consider submitting a "voices from the field" form or email your story to marketing.naswva@socialworkers.org.

-The NASW Virginia Chapter currently has six active staff members.
+The NASW Virginia Chapter currently has five active staff members.
 You can reach the Virginia Chapter office by phone at 804-204-1339.

 The Virginia Chapter of the National Association of Social Workers works closely in part with the Metro DC Chapter. â€‹